Who are some of your influences?

 I recently finished a book, The Less You Know, that is currently being submitted to publishers.
 In a nutshell, a former English teacher who’s trying to raise money for his wife’s fertility treatments takes a side job that gets him tied up with an outlaw motorcycle club.
 Think: Breaking Bad or Emily the Criminal by way of Wiley Cash.

 My work-in-progress, All Your Yesterdays, is about a former MMA fighter-turned adjunct professor, Spencer “The Technician” Townes, who is teaching weekly writing courses at a local prison.
 Soon after one of his prison students, Lonnie Franklin, is released, he is found dead under mysterious circumstances.
-When Townes learns that Franklin was tied up in an underground MMA circuit, he enters the seedy world of illegal fighting in order to get closer to the truth, which is far worse than he could have ever imagined.
+When Townes learns that Franklin was tied up in an underground MMA circuit, he enters the seedy world of illegal fighting, which leads him on a spiraling search for the truth.
 Think: Dangerous Minds meets Out of the Furnace.

 What is your dream job?